pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 	![](images/SG-setup-terraform/033.png)

--	Next go to Ientity - Users.
+-	Next go to Identity - Users.
 Copy the user_ocid and paste into the env-vars.bat file.

 	![](images/SG-setup-terraform/034.png)

 	![](images/SG-setup-terraform/035.png)

 -	While in this screen Add your Public pem Key.
+You will need to navigate to your Terraform /keys directory and open and select the contents to copy.
+Paste into the window here.

 	![](images/SG-setup-terraform/036.png)

 	![](images/SG-setup-terraform/037.png)

--	Copy the fingerprint from the public key into the env-vars.bat file.
+-	Copy the fingerprint from the public key and paste into the fingerprint field in the env-vars.bat file.

 	![](images/SG-setup-terraform/038.png)